antonvw/wex/test/data/test.md

 # Markdown

-- test for opening a Markdown document (and test-ex-stream)
+- test for opening a Markdown document (and used in test-ex-stream)

 ## one

 - x
 - y

 ## two

 - z